-The quiet room is the most important place at the centre.
+The two quiet rooms are the most important spots at the centre.
+The quiet rooms are the most important place at the centre.
 No talking, no music, no cell phone sounds are allowed.
-It is located at the back of the building, away from the street side.

 It’s seriously quiet … and quietly serious.